Jean-Marc Aveline: Biography

 He was named to a five-year term as a consultant to the Pontifical Council for Interreligious Dialogue in 2007.

-On 19 December 2013, Pope Francis named him titular bishop of Simidicca and auxiliary bishop of Marseille.
+On 19 December 2013, Pope Francis named him Titular Bishop of Simidicca and Auxiliary Bishop of Marseille.
 He received his episcopal consecration on 26 January 2014 in the Marseille Cathedral from Georges Pontier, Archbishop of Marseille.

-Within the Episcopal Conference of France (CEF) he has headed the council for interreligious relations since 2017.
+Within the Episcopal Conference of France he has headed the council for interreligious relations since 2017.

 On 8 August 2019, Pope Francis named him Archbishop of Marseille.
 He was installed there on 15 September.
 On 13 July 2022, Pope Francis named him a member of the Dicastery for Bishops.

-On 27 August 2022, Pope Francis made him a cardinal priest, assigning him the title of Santa Maria ai Monti.
+On 27 August 2022, Pope Francis made him a Cardinal-Priest, assigning him the title of Santa Maria ai Monti.

+On 17 September 2024, Pope Francis appointed Aveline as the Holy See’s special envoy for the Archdiocese of Quebec’s 350th anniversary celebrations on September 20–22.
+On 23 October 2024, the Synod of Bishops elected Aveline a member of the Ordinary Council of the General Secretariat of the Synod of Bishops.

+In 2025, he was elected as the president of the Bishops' Conference of France, and succeeded Éric de Moulins-Beaufort.
+He was one of the cardinal electors that participated in the 2025 papal conclave that elected Robert Prevost as Pope Leo XIV.
+Several Vaticanists claimed that French President Emmanuel Macron "maneuvered" in order to promote and support Aveline's candidacy during the conclave.